EL-BID/pavimentados/README.md

 ## Changelog
 ---
-To know the latest changes in the library please refer to the [changes document](docs/CHANGELOG.md).
+For information regarding the latest changes/updates in the library please refer to the [changes document](docs/CHANGELOG.md).

 ## Authors